 A key part of our all-round education is the wide range of extra and co-curricular opportunities that we offer, including sport, arts, music, culture, outdoors, community and leadership.
 From our Winter Sports Academy and rowing, to our jazz band, school musical, Kapa Haka group and Duke of Edinburgh programme, our students have an incredible range of opportunities in which to participate and excel, as well as to grow and develop as young people.
-Furthermore, the Wakatipu Basin and its unique environment enables us to offer our great Outdoor Education programmes.
+Furthermore, the Wakatipu Basin and its unique environment enables us to offer our great Outdoor Education programmes from the junior to the senior school, including our iconic Branches camp for year 10 students.

-Student engagement, wellbeing and resilience are also very important at WHS, and we work hard to support our students to 'feel good and function well', to enjoy coming to school, but also to understand that sometimes things are hard and that we need to build strategies for working through times of challenge.
+Student engagement, wellbeing and resilience are very important at WHS, and we work hard to support our students to 'feel good and function well', to enjoy coming to school, but also to understand that sometimes things are hard and that we need to build strategies for working through times of challenge.
 We have a comprehensive pastoral system, central to which are our five Houses - Arthur, Duncan, Fox, Hay and Mackenzie.
 Additionally, we have a school-wide wellbeing programme and a bullying prevention programme.